 Prayag Murawala, Ph.D.

-Prayag studied across India – Bharuch, Anand, Vadodara, Mumbai, Bangalore – before settling for his graduate studies in the lab of Dr. Jomon Joseph at the NCCS in Pune (2005-2010).
-He then moved to Europe in Dr. Elly Tanaka’s lab at the MPI-CBG.
-Along with Elly, he moved from the MPI-CBG to CRTD, Dresden to the IMP, Vienna (2011-2020).
-After exploring Europe, he moved to the east coast of the USA to start his lab at the MDIBL, Bar Harbor in 2020.
-Prayag currently is an assistant professor position at the MDIBL, USA, along with a joint appointment as a research group leader in the Department of Nephrology and Hypertension, Hannover medical school, Germany.
-In addition, Prayag is an adjunct faculty at the Jackson Laboratory and the University of Maine.
+Prayag studied across India—Bharuch, Anand, Vadodara, Mumbai, Bangalore—before pursuing his Ph.
+D. studies in the lab of Dr. Jomon Joseph at the National Centre for Cell Science (NCCS) in Pune, India (2005-2010).
+He then moved to Dresden, Germany to train as a postdoctoral fellow in Dr. Elly Tanaka’s lab at the Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG).
+He continued his postdoctoral work with Elly at the Center for Regenerative Therapies (CRTD), also in Dresden, and then at the Research Institute of Molecular Pathology (IMP), Vienna (postdoctoral studies: 2011-2020).
+After these studies in Europe, he moved to the east coast of the USA in 2020 to start his lab at MDIBL, in Bar Harbor, Maine.
+Prayag is currently an assistant professor at MDIBL, and also has a joint appointment as a research group leader in the Department of Nephrology and Hypertension, Hannover Medical School, Germany.
+In addition, Prayag is an adjunct faculty at The Jackson Laboratory and the University of Maine.

 Karen Crawford, Ph.D.